Constraints on galaxy formation from the cosmic-far-infrared-background\,$-$\,optical-imaging cross-correlation using \textit{Herschel} and UNIONS: DISCUSSION

 The data sets that we have used here are modest in size and quality compared with what is expected in the near future.
 A prominent example is {\it Euclid\/} \citep{Laureijs2011}, which is scheduled to launch in 2023.
 In its imaging part, {\it Euclid\/} will map 15{,}000\,${\rm deg}^2$ to 24th magnitude in several visible and near-IR filters.
 Artefacts caused by Earth's atmosphere that plague ground-based observatories (or even low-Earth orbiting facilities such as the {\it Hubble Space Telescope\/}) will be entirely absent in {\it Euclid\/} imaging.
 It is therefore expected that {\it Euclid\/} will be excellent for studying low surface-brightness features on the sky, with estimates that it should be possible to reach levels of $29.8\,{\rm mag}\,{\rm arcsec}^{-2}$ (visible; $28.4\,{\rm mag}\,{\rm arcsec}^{-2}$ for the near-IR bands) for individual features \citep{Scaramella2021}.
 This is about one magnitude deeper than the CFIS $r$-band data reach.
-This also makes {\it Euclid\/} ideal for studying statistical correlations in the visible and near-IR sky, especially using cross-correlation techniques.
+This also makes {\it Euclid\/} ideal for studying statistical correlations in the visible and near-IR sky \citep[see also][]{Kashlinsky2018}, especially using cross-correlation techniques.
 As well as {\it Euclid\/} in space, we are looking forward to improvements in optical imaging from the ground via the Vera Rubin Observatory \citep[formerly LSST][]{LSST}, which is expected to begin survey operations in the next couple of years.
 This observatory will house a large-aperture telescope with a field-of-view of 9.6\,${\rm deg}^2$.
 Its main survey will cover approximately 18{,}000\,${\rm deg}^2$ mainly of the southern sky in six filters, down to 24.5 magnitude in $r$-band.
 Its wide field of view, combined with the wide survey area and high sensitivity, is expected to bring a significantly improved view of the southern sky, complementing surveys such as CFIS that are focused on the northern sky.
 Also, current surveys such as the Dark Energy Survey \citep{DES} and UNIONS, each eventually covering about 5{,}000\,${\rm deg}^2$ down to a depth matching that of {\it Euclid\/}, already provide useful data to explore galaxy evolution from statistical correlations, as demonstrated by our results.
-It remains to be seen how ground-based measurements will compete with space-based imaging for larger-scale background fluctuations.
-But studies along the lines described in this paper will undoubtedly become more powerful in the next few years.
+As stated in Sect.~\ref{sec_intro}, while there are many known issues for ground-based measurements, including variable optics effects, as well as sky lines, etc. \citep[see e.g.,][]{Leinert1998, Odenwald2003}, how efficiently those issues may be overcome by cross-correlation analysis between different wavelengths (like the analysis presented here) have not been investigated thoroughly yet.
+Studies along the lines described in this paper will undoubtedly become more powerful in the next few years as more data are gathered.
+For the far-CIB side, on the other hand, CMB-type experiments have already mapped the millimetre sky over thousands of square degrees with beamsizes of around $1\,{\rm arcmin}$ \citep[e.g.][]{ACT2021,SPT2022} and the entire sky with {\it Planck}'s 5-arcmin beam.
+In a few year's time, the Prime-Cam instrument on CCAT-prime/FYST \citep{CCATp} will carry out a survey of 20{,}000\,${\rm deg}^2$ of sky from Chile, over several millimetre-to-submillimetre bands, with a beamsize of 15\,arcsec at $350\,\mu$m.
+It should thus be possible to extend the modelling to more sophisticated parametrizations that tell us more about the evolution of star-forming galaxies.
+Also, some of the parameter degeneracies shown in Fig.~\ref{fig_posterior} will presumably be broken when much better data are available, extending over more wavebands and angular scales.